subject to change

 World Wide Broadcast and Streaming Information HERE

-Here is your guide to watching The Gemini Boat Race 2022.
-It's our first time back in London for two years and it is set to be a great day by the river.
-Read more below to find out how ensure that you bag the best spot!
+Here is your guide to watching The Gemini Boat Race - It is set to be a great day by the river.
+Read more below to find out how to bag the best spot.

-The Gemini Boat Race 2022 is free to watch.
-There are plenty of great vantage points to see all the action from.
-You can enjoy the big screens from our Fan Parks at Bishops Park and Furnivall Gardens or take in the views from a riverside pub.
+The Gemini Boat Race 2023 is free to watch.
+You can enjoy the big screens in our Fan Parks at Bishops Park and Furnivall Gardens or take in the views from a riverside pub.

 Putney Embankment in its entirety from 10:00 until 19:00 – closed to vehicles